 You can screw up the integration process in many ways and still have a successful merger, but the deal fails if you foul up at merging the sales forces.
 Sales brings money in the door.
 Or not.
 And that’s why post-merger sales integration is the #1 hotspot.

-Here’s the problem: Companies typically approach sales force integration the same way they go about merging other functional areas.
-It’s a dangerous mistake, because Sales is a different beast ...
+Here is the problem:Too frequently organizations approach sales force integration the same way they go about merging other functional areas.
+It’s a dangerous mistake because Sales is a different beast.